h2non/rocky/README.md

 `rocky` was initially created to become an useful tool to assist during a backend migration strategy, later on it was extended and improved to cover so many other [scenarios](#when-rocky-could-be-useful).

+`rocky` goal is to provide a full-featured and hackable programmatic HTTP proxy to build other services on it, like you can do with web services using express or connect.

 ### Design

 `rocky` design is driven by keeping versatility and extensibility in mind with small core.